teppokoivula/VersionControlForTextFields/README.md

 opens list of previous revisions) is shown for fields with earlier revisions available.
 From this list user can select a revision and rollback value of the field to that specific revision.

+## Version Control For Text Fields or Version Control?

+There's a new and improved version of this module available, known simply as 'Version Control'.
+It contains multiple important improvements, such as support for file fields, but there's also a catch: *it requires ProcessWire 2.4.1 or later*.

+If you're using at least aforementioned version of ProcessWire, please take a look at https://github.com/teppokoivula/VersionControl.
+While Version Control For Text Fields will remain an alternative for older versions of ProcessWire, it most likely won't be gaining feature updates anymore.

 ## Supported fieldtypes and inputfields